Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Demeaning & criticizing are more direct ways to make you feel worse about yourself.

-Notice though that more advanced emotional manipulators use more indirect and covert ways. - Use your insecurities & vulnerabilities against you.
+Advanced emotional manipulators use more indirect and covert ways. - Use your insecurities & vulnerabilities against you.
 The more intelligent emotional manipulators study or elicit your vulnerabilities first.
 Then, “joke” or criticize you for them.

 Why do they do it?